raheemadamboev/server-time-android/README.md

 [![](https://jitpack.io/v/raheemadamboev/server-time-android.svg)](https://jitpack.io/#raheemadamboev/server-time-android)

 Light library to get real UNIX time from Google server in android.
-Even local phone's date can be wrong, it only gets time from server and always gets correct date.
+Sometimes local phone's date can be wrong so for best accuracy it is better get time from server.
+It only gets time from server and always gets correct date.

 ## How To use